 Looking for a high quality, highly versatile blade available for the least amount of money?
 Then check out the Buck Cadet.
 This traditional design serves as an EDC knife, an outdoorsman’s knife, and a woodworking knife all in one, thanks in part to its three blades.
 The 2 1/2-inch clip point blade is perfect for common tasks and carving while the smaller 1 3/4-inch sheepsfoot blade makes clean cuts, especially on flat surfaces, and the 1 11/16-inch spey makes sweeping cuts and skinning jobs a breeze.
-Each blade consists of Buck’s unique strain of 420HC steel for an excellent, affordable combination of strength, edge retention, and corrosion resistance, and the black handle creates a sharp visual contrast.
+Each blade consists of Buck’s unique strain of 420HC steel for an excellent, affordable combination of strength, edge retention, and corrosion resistance, and the rosewood handle creates a sharp visual contrast to the brass bolsters.
 Like all Buck knives, the Cadet is American made and backed by Buck’s Forever Warranty.

 Types of pocket knives